pH7Software/pH7-Social-Dating-CMS/README.md

 Just clone the repository, make your changes and then make a push ;-)

-*WARNING: Your code/modification must be of excellent quality and follow the [Code Convention](https://ph7builder.com/doc/en/code-convention) and [PSR](https://www.php-fig.org/psr/).* I manually review and validate all improvements and changes you I've done.
+*WARNING: Your code/modification must be of excellent quality and follow the [Code Convention](https://ph7builder.com/doc/en/code-convention) and [PSR](https://www.php-fig.org/psr/).* I manually review and validate all improvements and changes you've done.

 ![pH7Software GitHub.
 Me, at a Costa coffee shop on Feb 4th, 2017.](https://user-images.githubusercontent.com/1325411/78962138-32ffa100-7ae3-11ea-8d35-83d78f3cbc48.jpg)